U.S. Department of Transportation

 Washington, DC 20590

-Visibility is directed towards research for near-term improvement of the visibility on and along the roadway and of traffic control devices to enhance the safety of road users.
-Visibility also promotes opportunities that advance new practices and technologies to improve visibility on a cost-effective basis.
-Some examples include investigations into the effectiveness of innovative means of marking, signing, signaling and lighting through direct photometric and/or colorimetric measurements, and by supporting human factors studies of the effectiveness of new technologies
+Visibility research is directed toward near-term improvement of the visibility on and along roadways, and of traffic control devices to enhance the safety of road users.
+Visibility research also promotes opportunities that advance new practices and technologies to improve visibility on a cost-effective basis.
+Some examples include: investigations into the effectiveness of innovative means of marking, signing, signaling and lighting through direct photometric and/or colorimetric measurements; and by supporting human factors studies of the effectiveness of new technologies.